Affinoids in the Lubin-Tate perfectoid space and special cases of the local Langlands correspondence: Introduction

 if and only if the image $\tau$ of $\pi$ under the local Langlands correspondence is a character twist of an $n$-dimensional irreducible smooth representation of the form $\Ind _{L/K}\xi$ for a character $\xi$ of $L^{\times}$ which is non-trivial on $U_L^{\nu}$, but trivial on $U_L^{\nu +1}$.
-Moreover, if the above space is non-zero, it is isomorphic to $\rho \boxtimes \tau$ as a representation of $D^{\times}\times W_K$, where $\rho$ is the image of $\pi$ under the local Jacquet-Langlands correspondence. \end{enumerate} \end{Thmn} Here, $\xi$ is identified with a character of the Weil group $W_L$ of $L$ via the Artin reciprocity map and $\Ind _{L/K}$ means the smooth induction from $W_L$ to $W_K$.
+Moreover, if the above space is non-zero, it is isomorphic to $\rho \boxtimes \tau$ as a representation of $D^{\times}\times W_K$, where $\rho$ is the image of $\pi$ under the local Jacquet-Langlands correspondence. \end{enumerate} \end{Thmn} Thus the cohomology of $\overline{\scrZ} _{\nu}$ realizes the local Langlands correspondence and the local Jacquet-Langlands correspondence for representations $\pi$ characterized by the condition in \ref{item:mainthm}.